 If you think you are having a miscarriage, it should always be investigated.
 If you are registered with a midwife/local maternity unit, you should contact them if you are experiencing these symptoms.
 If you have not yet registered, contact your GP or NHS 24 on 111.

-Help is available for women who have had more than one miscarriage.
+Help is available for women who have had 3 or more miscarriages.
 Your GP can refer you to a specialist who can investigate possible causes.
 If you’ve had a miscarriage before, make sure your midwife or GP know so that you can get help to reduce the risks.

 This means the pregnancy has developed outside the uterus, usually in the fallopian tube.
 You will need medical help as it is dangerous for you.
 Unfortunately an ectopic pregnancy can’t be saved.
 It usually becomes apparent at about six weeks.
-Symptoms may include pain low down in the abdomen, bleeding, paleness and sweating.
+Symptoms may include pain low down in the abdomen, bleeding, or other more general symptoms such as paleness and sweating.
 It’s important to seek medical help quickly as early treatment means it is more likely that the fallopian tube can be saved and your fertility may not be affected.

 Stillbirth is the death of a baby before or during birth after 24 or more weeks of pregnancy.
 This affects one in 200 pregnancies.
 If this did happen, you would be asked whether you wanted your baby to have a post mortem.
 A post mortem can sometimes find the cause of the stillbirth; it can also help rule out some causes.
 This information may be helpful if families are planning future pregnancies. (see Further help).